jaitl/kDynamoMapper/README.md

 ## Set up a custom converter
 in progress
+***Please***, if you have written a converter for a common data type that will be useful to other users, contribute it to the project.

 ## Contribution
 1. There are several [opened issues](https://github.com/jaitl/kDynamoMapper/issues).
 When you want to resolve an opened issue don't forget to write about it in the issue.